SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

     :alt: example of a completed fit

     This DREAM fit completed successfully.
-The *Convergence* plot is flat, the *Parameter Trace* plot is flat and messy, the *Correlateions* plots show nice blobs (and a bit of correlation between the *M1.radius* parameter and the *M1.radius.width* parameter), and the uncertainty plots show a narrow range of -log(P) values in the mostly brown histograms and
+The *Convergence* plot is flat, the *Parameter Trace* plot is flat and messy, the *Correlations* plots show nice blobs (and a bit of correlation between the *M1.radius* parameter and the *M1.radius.width* parameter), and the uncertainty plots show a narrow range of -log(P) values in the mostly brown histograms and